 packages/server/src/index.ts

-- console.log(`Server listening on port http://localhost:${cfg.port}`)+ console.log(`Listening on port http://localhost:${cfg.port}`)
+diff- console.log(`Server listening on port http://localhost:${cfg.port}`)+ console.log(`Listening on port http://localhost:${cfg.port}`)

 Now run

-pnpm lerna run test --since=origin/steps-2
+shpnpm lerna run test --since=origin/steps-2

-package, you should see that tests in all three packages are run because of the dependency graph.
+and you should see that only tests in the @seeds/server package are run.
+If you make a change within the @seeds/model package, you should see that tests in all three packages are run because of the dependency graph.

 Particularly if you’re thinking about git pre-commit hooks (e.g. if you’re using husky), this is a great foundational feature that lets you operate on the increment of code change while taking the dependency graph within the monorepo into account.